Vegt2023/Bulls-and-Cows/Readme.md

 The secret number:

-has exactly 4 digits
+  -has exactly 4 digits

-contains unique digits (no duplicates)
+  -contains unique digits (no duplicates)

-does not start with zero
+  -does not start with zero (0)

 A bull means:

-correct digit in the correct position
+ -correct digit in the correct position

 A cow means:

-correct digit but in the wrong position
+ -correct digit but in the wrong position

 bull positions are never counted as cows